-Please note the projects described in this site are now over 3 years old and therefore I cannot provide much in the way of meaningful support.
+Please note the projects described in this site were developed 2017 and therefore I cannot provide much in the way of meaningful support.

 The information provided should be taken as a series of helpful suggestions.
 This site does not provide a complete description of how to build a chess computer, just a collection of hints.

 Many people have built this project, but with their own variations.
 To build one you will need to have programming and electronics experience, or be prepared to learn, a lot!

 Two designs are suggested on this site.
 One uses just a Pi and the other uses a Pi for the chess engine and an Arduino to control the board.
 My original build used the Arduino, the Pi only route is probably the more elegant, and you will see that Fernando has succeeded in implementing it.
 See the Recent Builds Page.
 So the choice is yours: The PI + Arduino route.
 The Arduino is more robust and in particular seems able to manage I2C devices more reliably.
 Also by building the Arduino as a board controller (a sort of chess keyboard) you separate out the interface from the chess engine.
 However the PI only design is more elegant.